Old Fashioned Peach Cobbler

 Can frozen peaches be substituted for fresh?

-Yes, fresh peaches work best in this recipe, but it's not always possible to find peaches in season, so frozen can be substituted.
+Yes, fresh peaches work best in this recipe, but it's not always possible to find peaches in season, so frozen or canned can be substituted.
 Use at least 4 cups of frozen peaches for best results.

 Do the peaches need to be peeled?